Matt1cheney/bootstrap-portfolio/README.md

 # bootstrap-portfolio
-using rows and columns with bootstrap I created a basic webpage with a little about myself and a contact me page.
-I ran into trouble with getting the toggle button in the navbar to function correctly and currently immediately closes when clicked so if using a phone you can not access the other pages.
+using rows and columns with bootstrap I created a basic webpage with a little about myself and a contact me page. lastly I successfully put the text along side my portrait image but I could not figure out how to have text fill entire width of screen when the page broke.